-Our data indicate that heavy fraction C in old soils consists of two major components: a relatively 'passive' pool that stabilizes C for millennia that we suggest is strongly bound to smectite, and a more dynamic pool stabilized for decadal to centennial timescales that includes C bound to kaolinite and/or associated with crystalline Fe and Al (oxy)hydroxides.
-Most C in surface horizons, even in basalt soils where clays are >95% smectite, is in this faster-cycling pool.
-A small but highly dynamic light fraction pool also occurs across all soils.
+Our data indicate that heavy fraction C in old soils consists of two major components: a relatively "passive" pool that stabilizes C for millennia that we suggest is strongly bound to smectite, and a more dynamic pool stabilized for decadal to centennial timescales that includes C bound to kaolinite and/or associated with crystalline Fe and Al (oxy)hydroxides.
+Most C in surface horizons, even in basalt soils where clays are >95 % smectite, is in this faster-cycling pool.
+A small but highly dynamic light fraction pool that is more reflective of vegetation also occurs in all soils.
 Increases in age of C with depth in soil profiles may indicate rates of vertical mixing or the time required for repeated sorption/release of C as it moves downwards, or it may reflect changes in the stability of the minerals themselves as a function of soil depth.
 While more research will be needed to understand these issues, our results hold great promise for predicting C inventory and TT based on intrinsic timescales of C stabilization mechanisms.